Magical Power of Escherichia coli-1885

 • K1 strain: Major cause of meningitis.

-• Cytotoxic necrotizing factor 1 (CN F1) and secreted autotransporter toxin (SAT):
+• Cytotoxic necrotising factor 1 (CNF1) and secreted autotransporter toxin (SAT):

 • Cytotoxic to bladder and kidney cells.